MAaJIi/light-currency-converter/README.markdown

 ------------
 Available options and their defaults are:

-* What user can t
+* What user can typ